JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/offset_polygons/index.md

 ## Advanced Node Settings

 - **Local Pivots** - Determines the pivot and rotation axis for each polygon.
-    - *Default* - Use center as pivot and gues some tangent and bitangent.
+    - *Default* - Use center as pivot and guess some tangent and bitangent.
     - *Custom Points* - Provide custom pivots for every polygon.
 Tangent and bitangent are guessed.
     - *Custom Matrices* - Provide a transformation matrix for each polygon that represent it.
 The rotation part of the matrices has to be orthogonal.